Alexander Vailevich Suvorov

 Returning to Russia from Turkey, Suvorov established a serried of military installations, known as the Kuban Line, to defend Russia’s southern territories.
 In 1783 he put down a revolt in the Crimea in a particularly bloody campaign in which his troops gave little quarter to their rebellious countrymen.

 At the outbreak of the Second Russ-Turkish War, in 1787, Suvorov won the conflict’s initial battle at Kinburn.
 He followed with victories at Focsoni in July 1789 and tow months later defeated an Ottoman army that outnumbered him four to one at the Battle of Rymnik.
-Suvorov coordinated a six-pronged attack supported by naval gunfire and inflicted more than twenty-six thousand Turkish casualties.
+Suvorov coordinated a six-pronged attack supported by naval gunfire and inflicted more than twenty-six thousand Turkish casualties (by fisher).
 The fall of Izmail opened the way to the Danube and Constantinople.
 Although it would be three years before a peace treaty was signed, Izmail affectively ended the conflict.

 In 1793, Suvorov led an army into Russian-occupied Poland to put down a peasant revolt.
 His army defeated the rebels at the Battle of Maciejowice on October 10, 1794, and captured Warsaw two weeks later.
 Catherine the Great rewarded Suvorov with a promotion to field marshal, a vast estate, and command of a larger army.